-Sandvik is the project leader for Protection of Civilians: From Principle to Practice and Aid in Crisis?
-Rights-Based Approaches and Humanitarian Outcomes, funded by the Research Council of Norway.
+Sandvik has led Protection of Civilians: From Principle to Practice and Aid in Crisis?
+Rights-Based Approaches and Humanitarian Outcomes projects, funded by the Research Council of Norway.

 Sandvik’s work focus on the political sociology of humanitarianism and the law of humanitarian action.
 This includes research on emergent military and humanitarian technology (cybersecurity, drones, robotics and the ethics of big data); forced displacement (UNHCR, accountability, resettlement, IDP’s in Colombia and transitional justice; refugees in Uganda) and feminist legal perspectives on humanitarian crisis.